Cover meets Robbins while Betting on Bounded Data: $\ln n$ Regret and Almost Sure $\ln\ln n$ Regret: Trade-offs Between Regret and Growth Rate and their Resolution

-We are now ready to present two apparent trade-offs: (i) achieving $\ln n$ regret on \emph{all paths} versus $\ln \ln n$ regret on a \emph{measure one set} of paths and linear on the complement set, and (ii) achieving the optimal wealth growth rate in the stochastic setting with $\ln n$ regret strategy versus a suboptimal growth rate with the $\ln \ln n$ strategy.
+We are now ready to present two trade-offs apparent from the performance of uniform and Robbins' mixture processes: (i) achieving $\ln n$ regret on \emph{all paths} versus $\ln \ln n$ regret on a \emph{measure one set} of paths and linear on the complement set, and (ii) achieving the optimal wealth growth rate in the stochastic setting with $\ln n$ regret strategy versus a suboptimal growth rate with the $\ln \ln n$ strategy.
 We elucidate how these tradeoffs are subtly different from the sub-Gaussian setting studied in~\cite{agrawal2025regret}.
 Then, we show that it is actually very easy to achieve a best-of-both-worlds performance, resolving the apparent trade-offs in this setting as well as the sub-Gaussian one.
-We begin with a discussion on the growth rates of the two wealth processes studied earlier in this work.
+We begin with a discussion on the growth rates of the wealth processes studied in this work.